-- Information obtained from Police or Anti-Social Behaviour Unit that the person is under threat if they remain in their present accommodation. - Request from Social Work to remove an individual or family for personal safety reasons e.g. under MARAC. - Other reasons as deemed necessary by the landlord.
+- Information obtained from Police or Anti-Social Behaviour Unit that the person is under threat if they remain in their present accommodation. - Requests regarding child or adult protection services to remove an individual or family for personal safety reasons eg under MARAC. - Other reasons as deemed necessary by the landlord.